Pachuca Municipality

-The Municipality of Pachuca de Soto, or Municipality of Pachuca, is one of the Municipalities of the state of Hidalgo, located in east-central Mexico.
+The municipality of Pachuca de Soto, or municipality of Pachuca, is one of the municipalities of the state of Hidalgo, located in east-central Mexico.

-The municipal seat is the City of Pachuca de Soto (Ciudad de Pachuca de Soto).
-The Municipality of Pachuca is increasingly co-extensive with the metropolitan area of Pachuca, as development has grown to cover over 60% of the geographic open space.
+The municipal seat is the city of Pachuca de Soto.
+The municipality of Pachuca is increasingly co-extensive with the metropolitan area of Pachuca, as development has grown to cover over 60% of the geographic open space.
 That has eliminated much of the municipality's native flora diversity and larger fauna.

 Geography

 Panorama of Pachuca city and municipality.